NityamPareek/Image-Caption-Generator/README.md

 # Objective

-In this project, I aim to generate captions which describe a given input image, ie generate a 'caption' for the image.
+In this project, I aim to generate text which describe a given input image, ie generate a 'caption' for the image.

 # Methodology